Skip to main content

 Core Facts

-Core facts are concise, structured statements about a user that the character considers most important.
+Core facts are concise, structured key-value pairs about a user -- things like their name, location, and occupation.
 They are derived from conversations and updated as new information emerges.

 Examples: